hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ## Joining and Leaving Organizations

-To join an organization, you must be invited by an organization owner and must accept the emailed invitation.
+To join an organization, you must be invited by one of its [owners][] and must accept the emailed invitation.
 See [Organization Settings: Users](#users) below for details.

 You can leave an organization from your user account settings.
 See [User Settings: Organizations](./users.html#organizations) for details.